BachPhu/Obsidian-Notes/Chapter 5 - Newton's Law.md

 5.7 Drawing Free-Body Diagrams

 ---
-5.1 Forces
+# 5.1 Forces

-Kinematics: The study of motion is called kinematics, but kinematics only describes the way objects move—their velocity and their acceleration.
+**Kinematics**: The study of motion is called kinematics, but kinematics only describes the way objects move—their velocity and their acceleration.
-Dynamics is the study of how forces affect the motion of objects and systems.
+**Dynamics** is the study of how forces affect the motion of objects and systems.
 It considers the causes of motion of objects and systems of interest, where a system is anything being analyzed.

+We can define **force** as the push or pull on an object with a specific magnitude and direction (therefore, it is a vector quantity)

+The SI unit of force is called the newton (abbreviated N)
+$$\text{1 N = 1 kg} \cdot m / s^{2}$$

+---
+## Contact forces

 ---

 Newton’s First Law states that the velocity of an object will remain unchanged unless it is acted on by a net external force.

 ---